‘Doc Martin’ Season 9 Gets A September Debut Date On Acorn TV

-Fans of Doc Martin and actor Martin Clunes have less than a month to wait before getting a fresh dose of Portwenn’s favorite GP.
+Fans of Doc Martin and actor Martin Clunes have less than a month to wait before getting a fresh dose of Portwenn’s favorite doctor.

 This week it was announced that Season 9 of Doc Martin will start streaming on Acorn TV one day after it airs on ITV in the United Kingdom.
 HITC was able to deduce that this means that fans will be able to start streaming the first episode of Season 9 sometime during the week of September 21.